 Jeffrey A. Romoff is the President and Chief Executive Officer of UPMC, one of the leading nonprofit health systems in the United States.

 Headquartered in Pittsburgh, Pennsylvania, UPMC has evolved from an outstanding academic medical center into a fully integrated $13 billion global health enterprise under Mr. Romoff’s leadership.
-With more than 60,000 employees, UPMC is the largest non-governmental employer in Pennsylvania and is transforming health care by integrating more than 20 hospitals, 500 doctors’ offices and outpatient sites, a more than 3 million-member health insurance services division, and international and commercial services.
+With 65,000 employees, UPMC is the largest non-governmental employer in Pennsylvania and is transforming health care by integrating more than 25 hospitals, 600 doctors’ offices and outpatient sites, a more than 3 million-member health insurance services division, and international and commercial services.
 Affiliated with the University of Pittsburgh Schools of the Health Sciences, UPMC is inventing new models of accountable, cost-efficient and patient-centered care.
 UPMC contributes nearly $900 million annually in community benefits to the region and has sparked economic revitalization in western Pennsylvania by nurturing new businesses based on its innovative science, technology and medicine.
 UPMC’s commercial and global initiatives include strategic business relationships with some of the world’s leading multinational corporations, and clinical operations and consulting relationships in countries that include Italy, Ireland, India, Canada, China, Japan, Singapore and Kazakhstan.

 Mr. Romoff began his career at the University of Pittsburgh in 1973 as the Director of the Office of Education and Regional Programming at Western Psychiatric Institute and Clinic.
 Through this office, Western Psychiatric was the first academic psychiatric facility to offer organized continuing education programs to practitioners in communities throughout western Pennsylvania.